jellyfin/jellyfin.org/docs/general/server/live-tv/post-process.md

 :::

 Mess around with this to change to your needs.
-Search around, post questions to the [Jellyfin Reddit Forum](https://www.reddit.com/r/jellyfin) or elsewhere, and others may be able to help.
+Search around, post questions to the [Jellyfin Forum](https://forum.jellyfin.org) or elsewhere, and others may be able to help.
 Logging is your friend!
 Make sure your script(s) logs adequately to a file or elsewhere in order to troubleshoot any issues you may encounter, as any output to stdout/stderror will not be seen in the Jellyfin logs.

 ## Jellyfin Dashboard/DVR/Recording Post Processing Settings